 Benefits Description You pay Ambulance - accidental injury High Option Standard Option Ambulance service within 72 hours of an accident is covered as follows: Local ambulance service (within 100 miles) to the first hospital where treated, from that hospital to the next nearest one if necessary treatment is unavailable or unsuitable at the first hospital, then to either the home (if ambulance transport is medically necessary) or other medical facility (if required for the patient to receive necessary treatment and if ambulance transport is medically necessary).
 Member is responsible for all charges for 100 miles or greater when medically necessary treatment is available within 100 miles.
-PPO: Nothing up to the Plan allowance within 100 miles Non-PPO: Only the difference between our allowance and the billed amount within 100 miles PPO: 15% of the Plan allowance within 100 miles (calendar year deductible applies) Non-PPO: 15% of the Plan allowance and any difference between our allowance and the billed amount within 100 miles (calendar year deductible applies) • Air ambulance to nearest facility where necessary treatment is available is covered if no emergency ground transportation is available or suitable and the patient's condition warrants immediate evacuation.
+PPO: Nothing up to the Plan allowance within 100 miles Non-PPO: Only the difference between our allowance and the billed amount within 100 miles PPO: 15% of the Plan allowance within 100 miles (calendar year deductible applies) Non-PPO: 15% of the Plan allowance and any difference between our allowance and the billed amount within 100 miles (calendar year deductible applies) Air ambulance to nearest facility where necessary treatment is available is covered if no emergency ground transportation is available or suitable and the patient's condition warrants immediate evacuation.
 Air ambulance will not be covered if transport is beyond the nearest available suitable facility, but is requested by patient or physician for continuity of care or other reasons.
-PPO: Nothing up to the Plan allowance Non-PPO: Only the difference between our allowance and the billed amount PPO: 15% of the Plan allowance (calendar year deductible applies) Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Ambulance - non-accidental injury High Option Standard Option Local ambulance service (within 100 miles) to the first hospital where treated, from that hospital to the next nearest one if necessary treatment is unavailable or unsuitable at the first hospital, then to either the home (if ambulance transport is medically necessary) or other medical facility (if required for the patient to receive necessary treatment and if ambulance transport is medically necessary).
+PPO: Nothing up to the Plan allowance Non-PPO: Nothing up to the Plan allowance PPO: 15% of the Plan allowance (calendar year deductible applies) Non-PPO: 15% of the Plan allowance (calendar year deductible applies) Ambulance - non-accidental injury High Option Standard Option Local ambulance service (within 100 miles) to the first hospital where treated, from that hospital to the next nearest one if necessary treatment is unavailable or unsuitable at the first hospital, then to either the home (if ambulance transport is medically necessary) or other medical facility (if required for the patient to receive necessary treatment and if ambulance transport is medically necessary).
 Member is responsible for all charges for 100 miles or greater when medically necessary treatment is available within 100 miles.
-PPO: 10% of the Plan allowance within 100 miles (calendar year deductible applies) Non-PPO: 10% of the Plan allowance and any difference between our allowance and the billed amount within 100 miles (calendar year deductible applies) PPO: 15% of the Plan allowance within 100 miles (calendar year deductible applies) Non-PPO: 15% of the Plan allowance and any difference between our allowance and the billed amount within 100 miles (calendar year deductible applies) • Air ambulance to nearest facility where necessary treatment is available is covered if no emergency ground transportation is available or suitable and the patient's condition warrants immediate evacuation.
+PPO: 10% of the Plan allowance within 100 miles (calendar year deductible applies) Non-PPO: 10% of the Plan allowance and any difference between our allowance and the billed amount within 100 miles (calendar year deductible applies) PPO: 15% of the Plan allowance within 100 miles (calendar year deductible applies) Non-PPO: 15% of the Plan allowance and any difference between our allowance and the billed amount within 100 miles (calendar year deductible applies) Air ambulance to nearest facility where necessary treatment is available is covered if no emergency ground transportation is available or suitable and the patient's condition warrants immediate evacuation.
 Air ambulance will not be covered if transport is beyond the nearest available suitable facility, but is requested by patient or physician for continuity of care or other reasons.
-PPO: 10% of the Plan allowance (calendar year deductible applies) Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies) PPO: 15% of the Plan allowance (calendar year deductible applies) Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies)
+PPO: 10% of the Plan allowance (calendar year deductible applies) Non-PPO: 10% of the Plan allowance (calendar year deductible applies) PPO: 15% of the Plan allowance (calendar year deductible applies) Non-PPO: 15% of the Plan allowance (calendar year deductible applies) Not covered: All charges All charges Ambulance transportation when the patient does not require the assistance of medically trained personnel and can be safely transferred (or transported) by other means All ground ambulance charges for 100 miles or greater when medically necessary treatment is available within 100 miles